MichaIng/DietPi-Docs/docs/software/remote_desktop.md

 The functionality consists of two parts:

 - The [server](https://virtualhere.com/content/usb-servers): This software part is installed with the DietPi software package.
 It serves your USB device over the network.
-- The [client side](https://virtualhere.com/usb_client_software): This software part needs to be installed on every client who wants to access the USB devices
+- The [client](https://virtualhere.com/usb_client_software): This software part needs to be installed on every client which wants to access the USB devices.

 Download the client for your PC from: